azuritecoin/OnnxDiffusersUI/README.md

 ## Basic Script and Setup Check

-Download <https://raw.githubusercontent.com/azuritecoin/OnnxDiffusersUI/main/txt2img_onnx.py> and save the file into your working folder.
+Download <https://raw.githubusercontent.com/azuritecoin/OnnxDiffusersUI/main/txt2img_onnx.py> and save the file into your `stable_diff` folder.

 Run the Python script and check if any images were generated in the output folder.
 NOTE: some warnings may show up but it should be working as long as an output image is generated:
 `python txt2img_onnx.py`